rspamd/rspamd.com/doc/workers/fuzzy_storage.md

 	digest_id INTEGER REFERENCES digests(id) ON DELETE CASCADE ON UPDATE CASCADE);
 ```

-Since rspamd uses normal sqlite3 you can use all tools for working with the hashes
+Since Rspamd uses normal sqlite3 you can use all tools for working with the hashes
 database to perform, for example backup or analysis.

 ## Operation notes

-To check a hash, rspamd fuzzy storage initially queries for a direct match using
+To check a hash, Rspamd fuzzy storage initially queries for a direct match using
 the `digest` field as a key.
 If that match succeeds, the value is returned immediately.
-Otherwise, if a command contains shingles, then rspamd checks for a fuzzy match by attempting
+Otherwise, if a command contains shingles, then Rspamd checks for a fuzzy match by attempting
 to find the value for each shingle.
 If more than 50% of the shingles match the same digest,
-rspamd returns that digest's value along with the probability of the match, which generally
+Rspamd returns that digest's value along with the probability of the match, which generally
 equals `match_count / shingles_count`.

 ## Configuration